leafal-io/api/README.md

-# rest-api
+# leafal.io JSON API
-This repository contains documentation for the leafal.io REST JSON API.
+This repository contains documentation for the leafal.io JSON API.